biocatiit/website/content/pages/sector/orientation_7.rst

     #.
 Your initials.

 #.
 Trash bins are for normal trash only.
 Biological tissues, sharps, carcasses,
-    hazardous waste are not to be disposed of in the normal trash bins.
-Use a 'SHARPS' container for any sharps, and bag any biological waste for starage at -20C and disposal at IIT.
+    chemical waste, and hazardous waste are not to be disposed of in the normal trash bins.
+Use a 'SHARPS' container for any sharps, and bag any biological waste for storage at -20C and disposal at IIT.

 #.
 If you use a syringe, even if it does not have a needle, it must be disposed
     of in a 'SHARPS' Container.
 Other small pieces of sharp metal or broken